guysherman/liboca/README.md

 *	python >= 2.7.x
 *	libboost-system1.55.0, libboost-system1.55.0-dev
 *	gtest 1.7 (Google Test)

+## Required tools
+In order to verify the quality of this code, we use the following tools, so if you want to contribute, it is worth having them, because PRs that don't pass these checks will be rejected without any further examination.
 *	cppcheck (the build runs this each time you compile)
+*	valgrind

 Note that we assume that the dependencies can be found one of two ways:
 1. For those that use `pkg-config`, you must have `pkg-config` installed.